SainsburyWellcomeCentre/autofinder/README.md

 * v4 Corrects the [issue with merge leading to imaging the same brain twice](https://github.com/raacampbell/autofinder/issues/14).
 I then ran the algorithm on all samples and looked at the results.
 We have the following failure modes that need addressing:
   - Ten acquisitions show mild to moderate failure to image the very posterior part of cortex when it appears.
 This is very severe in an additional three more: HMV_NN01, AL_029 and AL023.
   - One acquisition shows persistent issues finding all the brain: HMV_OIs04_OIs05.
 This is potentially serious since we don't know this happens.
   - One acquisition (AF_PCA_19_20_22_25) has a brain where we start imaging very caudal indeed.
 The spinal cord appears before cerebellum and it takes a few sections until cerebellum is imaged.
 Minor data loss.
   - Two acquisitions show a thresholding issue where the brain is found in section 1 but subsequent ones are empty: AF_4C2s and AF_C2_2FPPVs.
 This would not lead to data loss, only annoyance.
   - Two acquisitions suddenly fail to find the tissue mid way through acqisition: C2vGvLG1 and CC_125_1__125_2.
 This would not lead to data loss, only annoyance.
   - Two acquisitions of 4 brains each lose one brain because it wasn't visible at the start of the acquisition.
 Not serious because we can solve this via user intervention before acquisition starts.
   - Two acquisitions fail due to sudden loss of the tissue for whatever reason: sample_972991_972992, FERRET.
 Not a problem with the algorithm.
 The microscope would just stop and send a Slack message.
 No data loss due to algorithm.
-- Other thresholding failures include: LUNG_MACRO (bright tissue at edge?), OI06_OI07 (very little brain found and it just gives up -- faint?s)
+  - Other thresholding failures include: LUNG_MACRO (bright tissue at edge?), OI06_OI07 (very little brain found and it just gives up -- faint?)

 25/03/2020
 Next step is to [correct the number of microns per pixel](https://github.com/raacampbell/autofinder/issues/15), which is off slightly.